 For Rwanda’s government, the stakes are high.

-President Paul Kagame and his ruling Rwandan Patriotic Front (RPF), which has dominated Rwanda since ousting Hutu extremists and ending the genocide nearly 20 years ago, is attempting to push through a dramatic transformation from trauma to economic success story.
+President Paul Kagame and his ruling Rwandan Patriotic Front (RPF) have dominated Rwandan politics since the ousting of the Hutu extremists that ended the genocide nearly 20 years ago.
+He is attempting to push through a dramatic transformation, taking Rwanda from trauma to economic success.

-But the government now wants to push economic growth to 11.5% for each of the next five years, drive poverty from 45% to below the 30% mark and reach middle-income status by 2020 – no easy task for a mainly agricultural economy.
+But the government now wants to push economic growth to 11.5% for each of the next five years.
+It also aims to drive poverty from 45% to below the 30% mark and reach middle-income status by 2020 – no easy feat for an economy that’s mainly agricultural.

-“Smart Kigali really it is a test, it is giving people a taste of better things to come,” explained Alex Ntale, director of the Rwanda’s information and communications technology chamber.
+“Smart Kigali really is a test, giving people a taste of better things to come,” explained Alex Ntale, director of the Rwanda’s Information and Communications Technology Chamber.

-“But it is not perpetual, someone has to pay at the end of the day.
-The private companies are testing a business model… they are trying to find out if the market is really there,” he said.
+“But it’s not unlimited; someone has to pay at the end of the day.
+The private companies are testing a business model.
+They are trying to find out if the market is really there,” he said.

-Mark Bohlund, an economist with IHS Global Insight, said he was optimistic Rwanda would develop “into a regional business-services centre”, at least serving the currently war-torn but mineral rich east of the Democratic Republic of Congo.
+Mark Bohlund, an economist with IHS Global Insight, said he was optimistic Rwanda would develop “into a regional business service centre”, at least serving the currently war-torn but mineral-rich east of the Democratic Republic of Congo.

-But he also pointed to tough competition from east Africa’s largest economy Kenya, which is already ahead on mobile banking technology and home to offices of tech giants such as Intel, Google and Microsoft.
+But he also pointed to tough competition from East Africa’s largest economy, Kenya, which is already ahead on mobile banking technology and home to tech giant subsidiaries, such as Intel, Google and Microsoft.

-“Rwanda has focused its efforts on improving World Bank scores, but is so far much weaker in its provision of follow-up once a business is set up,” she said.
+“Rwanda has focused its efforts on improving World Bank scores, but it is much weaker, so far, in its provision of follow-up services for business that have just been set up,” she said.

 As for the IT sector, she said it was unlikely to become “a major factor in drawing international business interest in the short-term”.

-“Rwanda will face stiff competition from Kenya and South Africa, both of which are already more experienced in the sector and who have more advanced English language skills compared to Rwanda, who, until recently was primarily a Francophone country,” she said.
+“Rwanda will face stiff competition from Kenya and South Africa.
+Both are already much more experienced in the sector and have more advanced English language skills compared to Rwanda, who, until recently was primarily a Francophone country,” she said.